joepardue/circuitpython-as7343/README.rst

 =============================

 7/20/25 THERE IS A PROBLEM WITH F4 THAT I AM LOOKING INTO.
-I'D RECOMMEND CHECKING BACK IN A FEW DAYS
+I'D RECOMMEND CHECKING BACK IN A FEW DAYS 7/21/24 MAYBE THERE ISN'T AN ACTUAL PROBLEM - I NEED TO CHECK A FEW THINGS.
+APPARENTLY TWO OF THE CHANNELS DO HAVE MUCH LOWER READINGS THAN THE REST.
+I'LL LOOK INTO NORMALIZING THE DATA.

 A CircuitPython driver for the AMS AS7343 14-channel spectral sensor.
 This device provides high-resolution spectral measurements across the visible and near-infrared spectrum, making it ideal for: